DigitalWER/BankAppCS_DocumentationExample/README.md

 ### Summary of the current state

-<div align="adjust">The application is still under development.
+The application is still under development.
 The core functionality of the banking application has been covered, which allows for further development of the source code.
 The code is written in C# language using WPF based methodology.
-The implementation of the data extracted by the application will be continued by the creation of a SQL database.</div>
+The implementation of the data extracted by the application will be continued by the creation of a SQL database.